 While it seems easy to read a magazine or watch your favourite show on television, keeping your mind active at any age is important.
 A great new year’s resolution could be to read a certain number of books this year.
 Or you might like to learn a new skill by doing some online learning.
 It doesn’t matter what you decide on, but spending time each day to challenge your mind will not only make you feel better but will help to keep your mind active.
 It could be a daily crossword or an online search on the history of Tasmania.
 As long as it is something that allows you to keep your mind busy.
-It’s also a great time consumer, and when you’re limited due to COVID restrictions, finding ways to keep busy is important for your health and wellbeing.
+It’s also a great time-consumer, and finding ways to keep busy is important for your health and wellbeing.

 If you find that you have some free time, volunteering is a great way to give back to the community.
 Volunteering is known to have health benefits.
 It keeps you socially active, builds your self-esteem and gives people a sense of purpose.
 Benefiting others with your time can alleviate stresses and have you feeling better too.
 Not all volunteering requires you to be active and out and about.
 It could be making dolls for children in the hospital or calling to chat with people who are socially isolated.
 There are many ways to donate your time to benefit yourself as well as others.

 While there is a long list of new year’s resolutions that you can make in 2022, these are some of the suggestions for your year ahead.
 Remember to look after yourself and to stay healthy.
 Let’s all work together to make 2024 a better year.

 Disclaimer: This post contains affiliate links.
 If you use these links to buy something we may earn a commission.

 Join our network and receive exclusive offers, the latest eNews and retirement eGuides.